benmvp/slides/2017/oscon/react-properly.md

 - Lets say you have a simple `Incrementer` component and all it does is update the state and display it
 - The simplest implementation is this:
 - But it's "bad" because of the way `setState` works
-- `setState()` enqueues changes to the component state and tells React that this component and its children need to be re-rendered with the updated state
-- It's a request rather than an immediate command
+- `setState()` enqueues changes to the component state; it's a request rather than an immediate command
 - React may delay the update and update several components in a single pass
 - So if the user clicks the button quickly enough, `this.state.value` may still have the same value in successive calls to `_handleClick`
 - So it'll be as if the increment only happened once